Paper Clutter Organization

 Last January when I embarked on my home transformation, one of the main things I was interested in was revamping how we used our home.
 Not just making it pretty, but figuring out how to best use the space we have and creating systems that actually work for us.

 One of the first systems I set up last year was our magnetic “command central” board in the little hallway by our kitchen (just outside of my office).
-I found the board at Costco last year (see a few similar ones at the end of this post)!
+I found the board at Costco last year (see a similar one HERE and more at the end of this post)!
 While my hallway wasn’t the cutest area ever at the time, nor was it the big giant mudroom space I dreamed of having, nothing has to be perfect in order to be functional.
 Right?
 So, I hung my magnetic chalkboard and started using it.
 If you wait for perfect circumstances, you might never get organized!
 It was a “good enough” command central.

 After a year of experimenting with how to use it (and several months of missing being able to use it due to the remodeling!), I can officially say two things about the board.